 One of the ways that insurance companies try to avoid paying out on valid claims is by questioning liability.
 They may try to argue their insured was not responsible for the auto accident.
 Even if they accept some responsibility, they may try to blame another driver or you for part of it.
 Texas’ comparative fault law reduces the value of your claim by your own degree of negligence, so if it is determined you were partially at fault for the car accident, the insurance company will likely reduce the value of your claim.
 A lawyer can help protect your right to recover fair compensation for your claim.

-A car accident lawyer can also help in situations where more than one other driver may have contributed to the accident or the crash was a hit and run.
+A Frisco car accident lawyer can also help in situations where more than one other driver may have contributed to the accident or the crash was a hit-and-run.

 Possible Compensation You Can Recover After a Car Accident